 E Increased testosterone levels

 A 49-year-old woman goes to her physician for a routine health maintenance examination.
-A screening mammogram is performed and shows a 3 cm area in her left breast that has microcalcifications and irregular densities.
+A screening mammogram is performed and shows a 3 cm irregular density in her left breast that has microcalcifications.
 A needle biopsy of this area shows ducts containing solid sheets of malignant cells, with central necrosis and calcification.
 There is no invasion.
 A lumpectomy with wide excision to clear margins is performed along with axillary lymph node sampling that shows no metastases.
-Immunohistochemical staining of the tumor cells shows them to be estrogen receptor and HER2 (c-erb B2) negative.
-She receives radiation therapy.
+Malignant cells are positive for HER2 but negative for estrogen receptor.
 Which of the following is the most likely outcome for this woman?

 A Recurrence in the opposite breast